Amin Karimi Monsefi

 Professional Experience:

-• Apple Logo Incoming ML Research Intern – Apple MIND Team
+• Apple Logo ML Research Intern – Apple MIND Team

 • Higharc Logo Machine Learning Intern – Higharc